Founder - Jayden Cummins

 A stranger gave him time he thought he’d lost.

-Jayden continues to use his voice, vision, and lived experience to create content that honours life’s second chances - and encourages others to talk, share, and register their decision to become organ donors.
+Jayden continues to use his voice, vision and lived experience to build stories, platforms and enterprises that honour life’s second chances - and encourage families to have the conversations that make them possible.

 A fun fact about Jayden: He was given the name 'Jayden' after his mother and father couldn't decide between 'Jason' and 'Hayden', so they got creative.
 In a fun twist of fate, the word is actually derived from the ancient Hebrew word 'Jadon' and literally means 'GRATEFUL'.
 As a name, it translates to 'THANKFUL ONE'.